work at camp

 counselors

-Both NEW and RETURNING counselors interested in working as a COUNSELOR should begin the process by filling out our COUNSELOR APPLICATION form.
+Both NEW and RETURNING staff interested in working as a COUNSELOR, an ADULT VOLUNTEER or a JUNIOR COUNSELOR should begin the process by reading the appropriate job description and thenfilling out our CAMP STAFF 2025 form.
 Once we have received your form we will be in touch!

 Our COUNSELORS at Clapping Hands Farm include ADULT VOLUNTEERS and YOUNG PEOPLE in both paid and volunteer positions.
 Each camp week has many VOLUNTEER COUNSELORS and a limited number of PAID COUNSELORS.
 We usually require counselors to work as VOLUNTEERS before being paid (with some exceptions.)